Jackdaw Coloeus monedula

 prettier

 a somewhat prettier picture I think, showing how the same bird, at almost the same place and time, can make a very different picture.
 The poor bokeh of the RF100-500mm, that spoils the picture above, is mitigated here by a low camera angle that fortuitously combines with gentle undulations in the surface of the heath to recreate the narrow focus zone typical of much wider aperture lenses.
-A lot nicer than the image above.
+Together these all create a far nicer image than the one above.

-this is the same bird as above but the different sun-angle here also shows the silver-grey nape typical of this species.
-This is, I suspect, a bird 'born' the year before, It's still got blue eyes (characteristic of juveniles) but the grey nape (characteristic of adults) is becoming apparent.
+as said, this is the same bird as above, but the different sun-angle shows the silver-grey nape typical of this species much clearer.
+I suspect this is a bird 'born' the year before, It's still got blue eyes (characteristic of juveniles) but the grey nape (characteristic of adults) is becoming apparent.

 Carrion crow Corvus corone